 In this article, we discuss how long the flu shot lasts, how often a person should have one, and the side effects and benefits of flu vaccination.

 The flu shot offers protection against the flu for at least 6 months.
-Healthcare professionals usually vaccinate most people in October, when flu activity typically begins to increase, so their immunity will last until the following April.
+Healthcare professionals usually vaccinate most people in October, when flu activity

 In people aged 65 years and over, the effects of the flu vaccine may wear off earlier than usual, leaving them at higher risk than younger people of severe illness.
 The reason for this is that as people get older, their immune response to vaccines weakens.